Convert MD to PDF

 Portable Document Format

 Universal document format created by Adobe in 1993.
 Preserves exact layout, fonts, and formatting across all devices and platforms.
-Industry standard for official documents, contracts, ebooks, forms, and professional publications.
-ISO 32000 standard ensuring long-term accessibility.
+Industry standard for official documents, contracts, publications, and professional reports.
+ISO 32000 standard ensuring long-term accessibility and consistent rendering everywhere.

 Technical Specifications